 Why Homeschool Socialization Can Teach Children Better Than Schools

-Sadly, many parents are dissuaded from home educating as they believe children need other children to properly educate them on how to socially behave themselves in society.
+Sadly, many parents are dissuaded from home educating as they believe children need other children to properly educate them on how to behave themselves in society socially.

-Furthermore, it is easily argued that socialization (that is, how we should act in society) is best taught by parents as parents intentionally teach these things, incorporating truths and morals in their lessons (such as ‘do unto others as they would have you do unto them’).
+Furthermore, it is easily argued that parents best teach socialization (that is, how we should act in society) as parents intentionally teach these things, incorporating truths and morals in their lessons (such as ‘do unto others as they would have you do unto them’).